Vocaldente: History

 vocaldente were founded in 2004 by five singers - Tobias "Tobek" Kiel (1st tenor), Johannes "Johnny" Gruber (baritone / mouth percussion) Niklas Turmann (2nd tenor), Ansgar Pfeiffer (countertenor), and Arndt Schmöle (bass).
 The group primarily emerged from the Knabenchor Hannover (Hanover Boys Choir) and the Hanover University of Music and Drama.
-Their line-up has altered three times, in 2006, when Tobias Pasternack, né Wunschik replaced Schmöle, in 2008, when Michael Schöpe was recruited in place of the departing Turmann and in 2009 when Timo Klemm came in for Pfeiffer who retired.
-2011 Christoph Grasse joined as new Countertenor and Jakob Buch as 2nd Tenor.
-Schmöle, Schöpe, Klemm and Turman left to pursue new musical challenges.
+Their line-up has been altered several times as various members retire or leave for other musical ventures.
+As of 2026, the group consists of Benjamin Boresch (countertenor), Robin Koger (2nd tenor), Lars Unger (baritone), and Tobias Pasternack (né Wunschik) (bass), with Tobias Kiel (1st tenor) as the last remaining founding member.

 The ensemble began by building their support base locally and then began to perform across Germany.
-By 2007, they were frequently undertaking foreign tours, most notably to the United States and South East Asia, where they've been continuously building up a loyal and enthused following of fans ever since.
+By 2007, they were frequently undertaking foreign tours, most notably to the United States and Southeast Asia, where they've been continuously building up a loyal and enthused following of fans ever since.
 In 2007 and 2008, they won first prizes at several renowned international A cappella competitions such as the Tampereen Sävel Contest for Vocal Ensembles in Finland and the Harmony Sweepstakes A Cappella Festival in the U.S.

 The band performed a special concert in the Balver Caves in 2009, celebrating the 5th anniversary of their formation.
-A DVD of this concert is planned for release in Autumn 2009.

 Influences

 Due to their varied musical backgrounds and instrumental professions, vocaldente cite many different musical influences.
-As a vocal group, they're most notably influenced by pioneering British a cappella ensemble the King's Singers, in whose workshops at the Schleswig-Holstein Musik Festival they've already participated twice, where they were honoured by some commending remarks from members of the King's Singers.
+As a vocal group, they're most notably influenced by pioneering British a cappella ensemble the King's Singers, in whose workshops at the Schleswig-Holstein Musik Festival they've already participated twice, where they received positive remarks from members of the King's Singers.

 Repertoire

 The ensemble performs a varied catalogue of popular songs covering contemporary and modern music from the past 100 years, as well as its own compositions.
 All songs are arranged by members of the group themselves.
-When performing, vocaldente put great emphasis on singing acoustically without technical aids or microphones, as they consider this method as returning “back to the roots of a cappella”.
+When performing, vocaldente put great emphasis on singing acoustically without technical aids or microphones, showcasing the group's focus on "a cappella art”.